ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 `o conf commit`

 This sets the `prerequisites_policy` to `follow` the default option for each dependency.
-Thanks to Mithaldu on #gitalist for helping me out with this.
+Thanks to Mithaldu on #gitalist for helping me out and saving hours of tedium.

-Back in your favourite flavour of shell it's time for some installations!
-First up is [YAML](http://yaml.org), which isn't required, but every install complains that it's not there because all the package descriptors seem to be written in it.
+Finally it's time for some installations!
+First up is [YAML](http://yaml.org), which isn't required, but every install complains that it's not there because all the package descriptors are written in it.
 Installing packages from CPAN is as easy as:

-`cpan YAML`
+`install YAML`

+__Note:__ CPAN might update itself at this point, which can take a significant amount of time depending on the power of your machine.

-When that's done, it's finally time for Gitalist:
+When that's done, it's time for Gitalist:

-`cpan Gitalist`
+`install Gitalist`

 Unfortunately some questions still come up, so it's not a completely unattended installation and did take quite a while for me (at least an hour).
-Default answers again seem fine here.
+Default answers seem fine though.

 Test the install by running `sudo gitalist_server.pl` and having a look at `http://<server>:3000/`.

 If you get an error about the location of the config then try the methods suggested [here](http://search.cpan.org/dist/Gitalist/lib/Gitalist.pm#FOR_CPAN_INSTALLS).
 I found none of these worked for me so I grabbed the source from [Github](https://github.com/broquaint/Gitalist) and copied `gitalist.conf` to `/usr/local/share/perl/5.10.x/Gitalist/`.

-The Gitalist FastCGI script requires a ProcessManager, by default this is Perl's `FCGI::ProcManager` which needs to be installed as well:
+Later on we'll setup Gitalist with FastCGI, at which point you'll need Perl's `FCGI::ProcManager` installed as it's the default "Process Manager" for the Gitalist FastCGI script:

-`cpan FCGI::ProcManager`
+`install FCGI::ProcManager`

 ### Combining with Gitolite
 Combining Gitolite and Gitalist is as "simple" as pointing Gitalist at Gitolite's repository directory.
 Gitolite is running under the `git` user and stores the repositories under `/home/git/repositories/` which won't be accessible to you under another user.
 The easiest way around this is to run the `gitalist_server.pl` command as the git user like so: